 How to Create the Perfect Charcuterie Board

-Based on our Instagram feed, it’s officially charcuterie season!
-The beautifully-presented boards are ubiquitous around the holiday time because they’re great for entertaining and can be scaled for large or small gatherings.
-Not to mention, charcuterie boards are easy to put together and look pretty darn impressive.
+Based on our Instagram feed, it’s officially always charcuterie season!
+The beautifully presented boards are ubiquitous during picnic season and around the holidays because they’re great for entertaining and can be scaled for large or small gatherings.
+Not to mention, charcuterie boards are easy to put together and look pretty darn impressive!

 What’s Charcuterie, Anyway?